OmarAglan/ArbSh/README.md

 This shell aims to provide a seamless and powerful command-line experience for Arabic-speaking users and developers.

-## Current Refactoring Status (v0.7.6 - Targeting v0.8.0)
+## ## Current Refactoring Status (v0.7.7.1 - Targeting v0.8.0 & beyond for full BiDi)

-The project is in the **advanced stages of C# refactoring (Phase 4 in progress, focusing on BiDi algorithm testing and refinement; Phase 5 is next):**
+The project is in the **advanced stages of C# refactoring (Phase 4 significantly progressed, focusing on BiDi algorithm foundation and UAX #9 compliance; Phase 5 is console integration):**

 - **C# Project Structure:** A .NET solution (`src_csharp/ArbSh.sln`) and console application project (`src_csharp/ArbSh.Console/`) are established.
 - **Core Object Pipeline:** Classes for the object pipeline (`PipelineObject`, `CmdletBase`), parsing (`Parser`, `ParsedCommand`), and execution (`Executor`) are functional.